Consider a New Way of Resolving Conflict

 For Now, We Follow Our Gut & The Rules

-For now, I will continue to do what I feel is right as a parent and as a physician.
+For now, I will continue to do what I feel is suitable as a parent and as a physician.

 Making a plan of strategies for dealing with conflict with your kids and helping kids solve conflict is vital in building problem-solving skills in your children.
-They will take notice of how you decide to handle conflict with them and with other people.
+In addition, they will take notice of how you decide to handle conflict with them and with other people.

 Five (5) Conflict Resolution Strategies to Consider